New Coke: Taste test problems

-In his book Blink: The Power of Thinking Without Thinking (2005), Malcolm Gladwell relates his conversations with market researchers in the food industry who put most of the blame for the failure of New Coke on the flawed nature of taste tests.
+In his book Blink, Gladwell relates his conversations with market researchers in the food industry who put most of the blame for the failure of New Coke on the flawed nature of taste tests.
 They claim most are subject to systematic biases.
 Tests such as the Pepsi Challenge were "sip tests", meaning that drinkers were given small samples (less than a can or bottle's worth) to try.
 Gladwell contends that what people say they like in these tests may not reflect what they actually buy to drink at home over several days.
 Carol Dollard, who once worked in product development for PepsiCo, told Gladwell: "I've seen many times where the sip test will give you one result and the home-use test will give you the exact opposite."
 For example, although many consumers react positively to the sweeter taste of Pepsi in small volumes, it may become unattractively sweet when drunk in quantity.
 A more comprehensive testing regimen could possibly have revealed this, Gladwell's sources believe.

 Gladwell reports that other market researchers have criticized Coke for not realizing that much of its success as a brand came from what they call sensation transference, a phenomenon first described by marketer Louis Cheskin in the late 1940s: tasters unconsciously add their reactions to the drink's packaging into their assessment of the taste.
 For example, one of the researchers told Gladwell that his firm's research found 7-Up drinkers believed a sample from a bottle with a more yellow label was more "lemony", although the flavor was identical.
 In Coke's case, it is alleged that buyers, subject to sensation transference, were also "tasting" the red color of the container and distinctive Coca-Cola script.
 It was therefore, in their opinion, a mistake to focus solely on the product and its taste.
-"The mistake Coke made was in attributing their loss in share entirely to the product." said Darrel Rhea, an executive with the firm Cheskin founded.
+"The mistake Coke made was in attributing their loss in share entirely to the product," said Darrel Rhea, an executive with the firm Cheskin founded.
 He points to PepsiCo's work in establishing a youth-oriented brand identity from the 1960s as having more bearing on its success.

 Coke considered but rejected gradually changing the drink's flavor incrementally, without announcing they were doing so.
 Executives feared the public would notice and exaggerate slight differences in taste.
 In 1998, Joel Dubow, a professor of food marketing at St. Joseph's University, tested this "flavor balance hypothesis" and argued that it was not true.
 He and fellow researcher Nancy Childs tested mixtures of Coca-Cola Classic and Coke II and found that the gradual changes of taste were not noticed by a significant number of tasters.
 Coke, he said, would have succeeded had it chosen this strategy.